ManuGira/IDEKeymaps/README.md

 ## Future Works
 #### New actions:
-* Open in explorer
 * Extend selection (IntelliJ ctrl+w)
 * Duplicate cursor to similar word (VSCode ctrl+w)
 * Enter (on alt+m)
 * backspace (on alt+n)

-#### cheat sheet
-Generate a human readable cheat-sheet with all available keymaps